PEtab-dev/petab_sciml/doc/introduction.rst

 Why a SciML data format?
 ------------------------

 There are several technical challenges with training SciML models.
-First, coding a correct and performant loss/objective function is non-trivial, especially for more complex models like those events or partial observability.
-Second, efficient training requires gradients computed via automatic differentiation (AD).
-Yet writing fast, AD-compatible code in frameworks like JAX, PyTorch, or the Julia SciML ecosystem can be challenging.
-Similarly, porting models between frameworks to leverage framework-specific benefits is time-consuming because syntax and AD framework differ.
+Firstly, coding a correct and performant loss/objective function is non-trivial, especially for more complex models like those events or partial observability.
+Secondly, efficient training requires gradients computed via automatic differentiation (AD).
+Although frameworks like JAX, PyTorch and the Julia SciML ecosystem support AD-compatible code, it can still be challenging to write performant code.
+Similarly, porting models between frameworks to leverage framework-specific benefits is time-consuming because each AD framework uses different syntax.
 As a result, training setups are often hard-coded to a single framework.
-This undermines reusability, both for extending prior work and for creating benchmark collections that can run across toolchains.
+This undermines reusability, both for extending prior work and for creating benchmark collections that can run across AD frameworks.

 All this motivated PEtab SciML.
 By providing a programming-language-independent, accessible, table-based format, specifying the training objective becomes simpler.
 A standard